TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-03-06-statie-2-how-to-add-contact-page-with-data.md

 updated_message: |
     Updated with **Symfony Static Dumper**, YAML → PHP, Symfony configs syntax and PHP 8.

-tweet: "New Tweet on Lazy Blog: #symfony Static Dumper - part 2: How to add Contact Page With Data"
 ---

 ## Contact Page with Socials Accounts Data Separated